Transforming the global school system was the topic of discussion in a large Zoom meeting in which I recently participated.

 Our species survival is constrained by our planetary ecology.

-When we look at the movements that have made germ theory a pervasive social fact and made environmentalism an externally coherent movement with clear and specific political demands, we can see that there is a progression.
+When we look at the movements that have made germ theory a pervasive social fact AND made environmentalism an externally coherent movement with clear and specific political demands, we can see that there is a progression.

-That internal coherence arose out of a lot of folks with a moral hunch that something was fundamentally wrong.
+That “internal coherence” arose out of a lot of folks with a moral hunch that something was fundamentally wrong.

 In medicine the alarming rates of infection and death in hospitals was just one source of the moral hunch.